 Sitting practices and reduced stress and back pain for U of Illinois Law School student

 “I’m a 2nd year Law School student at the University of llinois.
 I had lower back pain aggravated by stress and long hours of sitting in classes and studying.
 I was taking pain medication which affected my ability to think or write well.
 A friend had been helped working with Rebecca’s Mindful Moves practices, so I decided to try lessons.

-Pain diminished within the first few weeks of lessons with Becca, as I learned to improve my sitting posture and use my breath and body differently.
+Pain diminished within the first few weeks of lessons with Rebecca, as I learned to improve my sitting posture and use my breath and body differently.
 I have more awareness of myself, and can release muscle tension during the day, which helps with pain and not reacting to stress as I used to.”

 John S. Champaign, IL

 Executive with 30 year marijuana habit and anxiety

 In our lessons Rebecca taught me how to stop old reactions and habits and how to practice the methods on my own.
 I’ve felt good, handled stress and cravings well.”

 Lewis B. Chicago, IL